-Komodo National Park was established in 1980 as a sanctuary for the Komodo dragon (the largest lizard on earth) and later added as a UNESCO World Heritage Site.
+Komodo National Park was established in 1980 as a sanctuary for the Komodo dragon (the largest lizard on Earth) and later became a UNESCO World Heritage Site.

 How to get to Komodo Island

 To get to Komodo National Park, you must first make your way to Labuan Bajo Airport on the Island of Flores, the gateway to the Park.
 It is a tiny airport that serves as a flight layover from Bali to smaller destinations further east.

 Labuan Bajo is a tiny town that has recently started to thrive from the tourism business, so it’s worth your time to take a Labuan Bajo tour.

-The Tatawa Liveaboard
+The Tatawa Komodo Liveaboard